-Alternatively referred to as a bullet point, a bullet is an asterisk, black dot, circle, or another mark found before the text.
+Alternatively called a bullet point, a bullet is an asterisk, black dot, circle, or another mark found before the text.
 Bullet lists identify key items or denote significance when order does not matter.
-Bullet points are often used in documents and presentations to help organize information and make it easier to read or understand.
+Bullet points are used in documents and presentations to help organize information and make it easier to read or understand.

 - Example of a bulleted item

 A bulleted list or bullet list is several items preceded with symbols instead of numbers.
 Below is an example of such a list.

 - Item one